Techtonica/curriculum/html-and-css/basic-attributes.md

 - Curly quotes don't work!
 People will copy-paste curly quotes from somewhere, and nothing will work as expected.

 ### Guided Practice
+Continue building personal site by adding an image (with an alt tag) and linking to an external site.

 ### Independent Practice